-Meanwhile, in the 1920s and 1930s, the E&N railway was running four passenger trains per day-two north and two south-along with numerous freight trains through all hours of the day and night.
+Meanwhile, in the 1920s and 1930s, the E&N railway was running four passenger trains per day two north and two south-along with numerous freight trains through all hours of the day and night.
 Shawnigan Village was thriving.
 The entire Shawnigan Lake community experienced a boom in the mid to late 1930s.
 The Shawnigan Beach Hotel (formerly the Forest Inn) was renovated and expanded, the Shawnigan Garage was expanded, and several new stores were established.
-By 1940, there was a fire brigade due to the air raid precautions from World War II, a barber shop, an art studio, a photographer studio and a Legion branch.
+By 1940, there was a fire brigade due to the air raid precautions from World War II, barber shop, art studio, photographer studio and a Legion branch.
 The community expanded the water system to serve a few more central buildings, and electricity was expanded.